IsseyR/PlusOne-CounterApp-iOS/README.md

 # Plus-One-iOS-App

-### An iOS app for counting and remembering those numbers that allways popup in everyday life.
+### An iOS app for counting and remembering those numbers that always popup in everyday life.

 ## Screenshots
 Home Screen                |  Counter Editor